fiduswriter/simple-datatables/Events.md

-Simple-DataTables fires it's own events which you can listen for by utilising the `.on()` method:
+simple-datatables fires it's own events which you can listen for by utilising the `.on()` method:

 ```javascript
 let dataTable = new DataTable(myTable);